Solutions · Use case

 Which Veso AI services ship claims summarisation?

 claims summarisation ships under our Generative AI Consulting, Custom Software Development, AI Integration Services, Data Science & Analytics service lines, depending on the integration surface and the build-vs-platform trade-off.
-Most engagements draw on more than one — the boundary between consulting, custom build, and integration is a scoping decision we make explicit during discovery.
+Most engagements draw on more than one.
+The boundary between consulting, custom build, and integration is a scoping decision we make explicit during discovery.

 How does a claims summarisation engagement typically start?

-With a paid two-week discovery: workshops with leadership and operators, an evaluation-set assembled with your subject-matter experts, and a fixed-fee proposal for the next gate.
-The evaluation set anchors every subsequent decision — model choice, prompt strategy, retrieval design — so quality is measurable from week one, not from go-live.
+We spend two weeks with your leadership and operators, build an evaluation set with your subject-matter experts, and come back with a clear plan and a clear price.
+That evaluation set anchors every decision after it (model choice, prompt strategy, retrieval design) so quality is measurable from week one, not from go-live.

 Industries where claims summarisation applies